godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 **Rendering > Environment > SSAO** section:

 - **Quality:** Sets the quality of the screen-space ambient occlusion effect.
-  Higher values take more samples and so will result in better quality, at the cost of performance.
-Setting to Ultra will use the **Adaptive Target** setting (see below).
+  Higher values take more samples and so will result in better quality at the cost of performance.
+Setting this to Ultra will use the **Adaptive Target** setting (see below).
 - **Half Size:** If ``true``, screen-space ambient occlusion will be rendered at half size and then upscaled before being added to the scene.
 This is